| mail: Bill Thayer |

 2. For Italy, this site is a very variable resource: pretty good for the city of Rome and central Italy, very patchy for the rest of the country.
 This site is, however, a very major resource for ancient Rome: if you can't find it here (onsite or linked to the offsite page), it may just well not be online.
 The odds, however, are you're just running around clicking wildly: Look carefully.

-In Sep 2004, for example, there were over 3700 pages in English, 250 pages in Italian, 150 pages in Latin, a few pages in various other languages — and 3000 images.
+In Feb 2022, for example, there were over 12,000 pages in English, 850 pages in Italian, 350 in Latin, 250 in Greek, several hundred pages in Catalan, Dutch, French, Portuguese, Spanish — and 3000 images.
 The site included 31 complete books (something like 4 million words), 6 partial books, and 10 more under construction.

 SO: first, you need to get an idea what's here — before deciding somehow that I don't have what you need!

 3. You may have wound up here because some page links to "RomanSites".
-That was only about 0.3% of my site (yes, less than one-third of one percent) and it was just an outdated listing of other people's sites, some of which are very large or very good, many of which are neither.
-It's now gone.
+That was only about 0.3% of my site (yes, less than one-third of one percent) and it was just an outdated listing of other people's sites: some of which were very large or very good, many of which were neither, and most of which have now disappeared.
+I deleted RomanSites in its entirety.

 Look on LacusCurtius for: aqueducts, authors and texts, baths, buildings, clothing, Etruscans, inscriptions, Roman law, maps, Roman religion, roads (for now mostly in Britain, plus the Via Appia and the Via Flaminia), tools and machinery, topography; the city of Rome, Umbria.

-The following Greek and Latin authors and works are onsite, often complete: Appian • Cassius Dio • Cato • Celsus • Censorinus • Claudian • the Excerpta Valesiana • Frontinus • Isidore • Macrobius: the Saturnalia • Pliny the Elder • Polybius • Procopius (The Anecdota, The Buildings) • Quintilian • Quintus Curtius • the Res Gestae • Vitruvius • Velleius Paterculus • the Regionaries; for the rest of Latin Literature, your best bet is Forum Romanum's index; or, if you are searching for a specific phrase and haven't found it onsite, François Giroud's search engine of Latin texts online.
+The following Greek and Latin authors and works are onsite, often complete: Appian • Cassius Dio • Cato • Celsus • Censorinus • Claudian • the Excerpta Valesiana • Frontinus • Herodotus • Isidore • Macrobius: the Saturnalia • Pliny the Elder • Polybius • Procopius (The Anecdota, The Buildings) • Quintilian • Quintus Curtius • the Res Gestae • Vitruvius • Velleius Paterculus • the Regionaries; for the rest of Latin Literature, your best bet is Forum Romanum's index.
 For Greek literature, you should start with Peter Gainsford's LATO.

 The following Roman history materials are onsite, in English: